Alternative Dispute Resolution (Master's)

 Careers in Alternative Dispute Resolution

-Employment for arbitrators, conciliators and mediators is expected to grow nationally by more than ten percent between 2012 and 2022, says the U.S. Bureau of Labor Statistics.
-While some dispute resolution professionals choose to be freelance consultants, more than 36% of arbitrators and mediators are employed by state and local government.
+Whether you're serving as an Arbitrator, Mediator, Consultant, Paralegal, or Ombudsman, your role as a facilitator will be vital to the successfully mediation of disputes.
+Employment for arbitrators, conciliators, and mediators is expected to grow nationally through 2022, according to the U.S. Bureau of Labor Statistics.
 Turnover tends to be low for these positions though, so obtaining advanced degrees with specialized areas of focus are often the best bet for future employment.

 Careers in Communication Management